Proving Unsatisfiability with Hitting Formulas

 \subsection{Further research}

 \paragraph{Relation between {\hit} and {\res}.} Although we have gained a lot of understanding of the hardness of hitting formulas for resolution, the initial question of Peitl and Szeider is not fully answered.
 In particular, we do not know whether hitting formulas can be superpolynomially hard for {\res}.
-The negative answer implies a p-simulation of {\hit} by {\res}.
-To show the positive answer it is sufficient to separate two query complexity measures: resolution width ($\dagw$) and unambiguous certificate complexity ($\ucert$).
-Unfortunately separating even regular certificate complexity ($\cert$) and $\dagw$ is an open problem for functions.
-Lemma~\ref{lem:composition-and-width} and Lemma~\ref{lem:width-cheatsheet} show that $\dagw$ is resistant to known lower bound techniques in query complexity, so tackling it will likely lead to finding new techniques there.
+The negative answer implies a simulation of {\hit} by {\res}.
+To show the positive answer it is sufficient to separate two query complexity measures: dag-like query complexity ($\dagw$) and unambiguous certificate complexity ($\ucert$).
+The dag-like query complexity of the falsified clause search problem for a formula $F$ corresponds to the resolution width of $F$.
+The unambiguous certificate complexity for this problem corresponds to the width of {\hit} refutations of $F$.
+Note that unambiguous certificate complexity only makes sense for functions, while dag-like query complexity is defined for (total) relations.
+Unfortunately, separating even regular certificate complexity ($\cert$) and $\dagw$ is an open problem for \emph{functions} (without the uniqueness requirement the certificate complexity can only decrease, so it might be easier to separate $\dagw$ from $\cert$ than from $\ucert$).
+Lemma~\ref{lem:composition-and-width} and Lemma~\ref{lem:width-cheatsheet} show that $\dagw$ is resistant to known lower bound techniques in the field of query complexity, so tackling it will likely lead to finding new techniques there.